section-engineering-education/engineering-education/content/articles/do-we-need-a-database-when-we-have-apache-kafka/index.md

 Even so, it is notable that Kafka faces the potential challenge of a failure that can break ACID compliance.
 For instance, in the case of an under-replicated partition accompanied by an unforeseen power shortage, data loss would be inevitable.
 Such a transaction will lose its integrity.

 ### Conclusion
-Databases imply an organized collection of data that is electronically accessible on a computer system.
+A database is an organized collection of data that is electronically accessible on a computer system.
 Data collection remains significant to businesses.
 Most databases rely on conventional approaches to grant data access, which does not befit current big data firms like social media platforms.

 Kafka has been the solution to the challenges that came with using databases.
 It is a streaming service platform that offers database-like functions.
-Modern firms are now favoring this system because it is scalable and fault-tolerant.
+Modern firms are now favoring this system because of its superior capabilities.
 It is more of a hybrid database system.

-In addition, Apache Kafka can do the following:
+To summarize, Apache Kafka can do the following:
-- Offer similar capabilities as a databases, such as:
+- Offers similar capabilities as databases, such as:
 	- Data storage and retrieval.
     - ACID guarantees.
     - Partitioning
-- store data for a long time in a durable manner.
+- Stores data for a long time in a durable manner.
 - It is more fault-tolerant than databases.
 - Unlike databases, it is possible to scale Kafka’s storage independent of memory and CPU.
 Thus, it is a long-term storage solution due to its higher flexibility than databases.
-- Facilitate interactive querying.
+- Facilitates interactive querying.
 Databases use conventional querying that requires writing an entire code in SQL before deploying it to the server.
-The process is hectic and increases the chances of errors.
+This process is hectic and increases the chances of errors.

 ### Further reading
 - [Introduction to Kafka](/engineering-education/introduction-to-kafka/)